 This module works with other financial modules to provide a complete set of transactions and reports for the entire firm.
 It has the most up-to-date balance of any ledger at a given time.
 Its bottom line for a specific account is transferred to the balance sheet or income statement depending on the type of account.
 It will considerably improve accounting transparency and satisfy the external financial reporting requirements.

-Accounts Payable module (AP) This module supports multiple invoices and funds on a single check, routing entries for automatic approval, and use of commodity codes.
-It tracks money owed, available discounts, due dates, and cash requirements any time.
+Accounts Payable module (AP) This module supports multiple invoices and funds on a single check, routing entries for automatic approval and use of commodity codes.
+It tracks money owed, available discounts, due dates, and cash requirements at any time.
 It aligns payments with cash flows to maximize discounts while minimizing late charges.
 The installation of the AP module addresses shortcomings in the current practice of manually assembling client bills by administrators based on the project principal’s directions.

 Payroll/HR module

-It associates multiple pay rates for each employee, tracks contract pays, manages leave accrual, supports timecard entry (either by exception, positive entry, or both), enters or calculates hours and rates, permits remote location time card entry, maintains records of time usage per employee and by project code, and maintains multiple employee billing rates.
+The Payroll/HR module associates multiple pay rates for each employee, tracks contract pays, manages leave accrual, supports timecard entry (either by exception, positive entry, or both), enters or calculates hours and rates, permits remote location time card entry, maintains records of time usage per employee and by project code, and maintains multiple employee billing rates.
 This module will significantly reduce companywide overhead costs by clearly assigning employee utilisation to specific projects.

 Job Costing/Project Accounting module

-This module builds project costs from automated updates or data entry, maintains multiple mark-up structures by activity/task classifications, can incorporate or eliminate overhead charges by employee category, bills actual costs vs. % complete, maintains original project budget data for comparison reporting, calculates actual costs to date vs. % budget completion, maintains project category codes allowing rollup of project activity and billing by group, owner, type of project, etc., allows manual billing adjustments, tracks mark-ups and write-offs based on actual vs. billed data, creates project invoices for batch update, and can generate internal revenue/expense transfers based on project time spent.
+This module builds project costs either from automated updates or data entry, maintains multiple mark-up structures by activity/task classifications, can incorporate or eliminate overhead charges by employee category, bills actual costs vs. % complete, maintains original project budget data for comparison reporting, calculates actual costs to date vs. % budget completion, maintains project category codes allowing rollup of project activity and billing by group, owner, type of project, etc., allows manual billing adjustments, tracks mark-ups and write-offs based on actual vs. billed data, creates project invoices for batch update, and can generate internal revenue/expense transfers based on project time spent.
 Installing this module will allow all costs to be allocated directly to a project, and will let the company identify ways to improve profitability.

 Assumptions